meshdgp/meshdgp.github.io/index.md

 It focuses on three key areas:
 <br>
 <br>
-1) developing algorithms for constructing diverse global geometric structures on discrete meshes;
+1) developing and implemented algorithms for constructing diverse global geometric structures on discrete meshes to catch their "global properties";
 <br>
 <br>
 2) visualizing global geometric structures;